Updated: Mar 2

 Assist in setting standards for acceptance criteria, Definition of Done (DoD) and Definition of Ready (DoR) across teams.

-Create a template, to create stories and tasks that establishes a common language.
+Create a template to create stories and tasks that establish a common language.

 Serving the Product Owner